julien6387/supvisors/docs/special.rst

 explained above, the internal data structure is updated with the programs configured in the |Supervisor| instance of the new node and this new data may have an impact on the application start sequence.

-It corresponds to a dictionary where:
+The start sequence corresponds to a dictionary where:

     * the keys correspond to the list of ``start_sequence`` values defined in the program rules of the application,
     * the value associated to a key is the list of programs having this key as ``start_sequence``.